-Fries states that acetone tests are primarily for the benefit of diabetics since acetine does not normally interfere with breath t ests (A 118).
+&lt;sup>2 Fries states that acetone tests are primarily for the benefit of diabetics since acetine does not normally interfere with breath t ests (A 118).

 . . .
-Because the purpose of the rules ensure that only reliable is to evidence is placed before a jury, the law in effect at the time of the trial is law that governs admissibility of the evidence. court finds the rules to be procedural in nature and we prove the decision of the Circuit Court, thereby allowing the test results to be introduced at trial, subject, of course, to a proper predicate for admissibility showing that the rules were complied with.
+Because the purpose of the rules that is to ensure only reliable evidence is placed before a jury, the law in effect at the time of the trial governs.
+1aw that admissibility of the evidence.
+This court finds the rules to be procedural in nature and we prove the decision of the Circuit Court, thereby allowing the test results to be introduced at trial, subject, of course, to a predicate for admissibility showing that the rules were complied with.